 After a period of not being able to contact the deputy, authorities tracked down Baker’s vehicle with GPS in a wooded area about 2 miles from the location of the initial call by an officer from another agency.
 Baker was found dead in his vehicle.

-"You can see what can transpire from something that we think is just a suspicious vehicle," an emotional Dickson County Sheriff Jeff Bledsoe told reporters.
+“You can see what can transpire from something that we think is just a suspicious vehicle,” an emotional Bledsoe said earlier.

-Wiggins has been added to the Tennessee Bureau of Investigation's 10 most-wanted list, and a $12,500 reward has been offered for information leading to his capture.
+Wiggins has been added to the Tennessee Bureau of Investigation’s 10 most-wanted list.

 Wiggins and Castro-Miles were identified as acquaintances, according to the Tennessee agency.